fogfish/kscript/README.md

 ```

 A scripting language is the challenge to solve here.
 An expressive language is required to cover the variety of communication protocols and behaviour use-cases.
 A pure functional languages fits very well to express communication behaviour.
 It gives a rich techniques to hide the communication complexity using *monads* as abstraction.
-Monads are computation that defines a behaviour as a chain of operations wrapped into IO-monad.
+The IO-monads helps us to compose a chain of network operations and represent them as pure computation.

 ### scripting language